How to Set Up a Summer Routine That Keeps Kids Productive

-I am a huge fan of routines, and as a teacher and now a parent, I have seen them work wonders in many situations.
+I am a huge fan of routines, and as a former teacher and now a parent, I have seen them work wonders in many situations.

 When routines are in place, especially ones that allow for flexibility, kids feel safe and can run on autopilot without constant hovering and redirection.

-After my daughter has been in kindergarten all year, and will now be spending her summer days with her three younger siblings, I knew that a routine for her and her four year old brother especially would be very beneficial to keep them productive, to minimize the fighting, and to minimize them wanting to just watch TV or play on heir ipads all day.
+After my daughter has been in kindergarten all year, and will now be spending her summer days with her three younger siblings, I knew that a routine for her and her four year old brother especially would be very beneficial to keep them productive, to minimize the fighting, and to minimize them wanting to just watch TV or play on their ipads all day.

 I am also a big fan of making charts, and I love how making them with my children gets them to buy in to what I’m trying to teach them.
 I usually set up the structure for the charts on my own, then get their input as I begin to fill it out, fill in most of the rest of it on my own, and then get their final input.
 They especially like to get their help with the coloring!

 For the purpose of this summer routine chart, I knew that I would need to provide my kids with routine, ideas, and flexibility, so I decided to include our daily routine, ideas for activities they could do, and a separate goal chart to remind all of us of what they needed to work on.

 Your charts have to work for you and your kiddos.
 They have to reflect both your needs and theirs.
 I have a lot of work to do around the house on a daily basis, and I need to spend a lot of time with the younger two, so my charts reflect this.
 I also want to be able to guide and scaffold my children during teachable moments, and these charts serve as a good reminder for how I can use my time wisely with them.

 I know that my teaching experience may make it easier for me to get into “teacher mode”, but the things that I do are so simple and easy that anyone could do them.

 The number one thing that I do is create a stimulating learning environment.